diaoquesang/Paper-List-for-Medical-Anomaly-Detection/README.md

 <details close>
 <summary><b>📋 Abstract (Click to Expand)</b></summary>
+Medical anomaly detection aims to identify abnormal findings using only normal training data, playing a crucial role in health screening and recognizing rare diseases.
+Reconstruction-based methods, particularly those utilizing autoencoders (AEs), are dominant in this field.
+They work under the assumption that AEs trained on only normal data cannot reconstruct unseen abnormal regions well, thereby enabling the anomaly detection based on reconstruction errors.
+However, this assumption does not always hold due to the mismatch between the reconstruction training objective and the anomaly detection task objective, rendering these methods theoretically unsound.
+This study focuses on providing a theoretical foundation for AE-based reconstruction methods in anomaly detection.
+By leveraging information theory, we elucidate the principles of these methods and reveal that the key to improving AE in anomaly detection lies in minimizing the information entropy of latent vectors.
+Experiments on four datasets with two image modalities validate the effectiveness of our theory.
+To the best of our knowledge, this is the first effort to theoretically clarify the principles and design philosophy of AE for anomaly detection.
+The code is available at https://github.com/caiyu6666/AE4AD.
 </details>

 - [[ICLR 2023]](https://openreview.net/pdf?id=9OmCr1q54Z) **AE-FLOW: Autoencoders with Normalizing Flows for Medical Images Anomaly Detection**